 Vanilla sheet cake is a classic yellow cake recipe that's tender, fluffy, and easy to make at home.
-Topped with my favorite whipped buttercream frosting, this recipe can be made in three different pan sizes - even as a layer cake!
+Topped with my favorite whipped buttercream frosting, this recipe can be made as a 9x13 or 13x18 cake!
 It makes the perfect classic birthday cake.

 Make this vanilla sheet cake for your next birthday party, celebration, or family gathering.
 It's perfect for any time of year.